 DoD Instruction 5200.48 directed DCSA with eight responsibilities related to CUI.
-DCSA's Industrial Security Directorate (ISD), Enterprise Security Operations (ESO) office is leading efforts to provide logical and efficient administration of CUI safeguards.
+DCSA's Critical Technology Protection (CTP), Enterprise Security Operations (ESO) office is leading efforts to provide logical and efficient administration of the CUI Program.
 DCSA will be executing its responsibilities in a deliberate and phased approach over multiple years and will keep industry informed on its progression.